rajeshpython007/Django__Website_Horeku/README.md

 ![image](https://user-images.githubusercontent.com/100021707/195915859-7d75d234-f354-4b0c-ab0b-2a3e484cad84.png)

 WHY DJANGO-FRAME-WORK?
-1. Fast, Scalable, Secure – Used by perfectionist with deadlines.
+	Fast, Scalable, Secure – Used by perfectionist with deadlines.
-2. Spotify, YouTube, Instagram
+        Websites such as Spotify, YouTube, Instagram are created by it.

 WHAT IS THIS DJANGO FRAME_WORK?

 1. A library having re-usable modules(building blocks) – can be used using I]     HTTP-URL
 II]   SQL – other database server.
 III] HTML

 2. We don’t need to code it from scratch – Everything is inbuilt here.

 3. It defines a structure for application – what folders and files we must have in our project.

 4. It provides consistency as we move to Django various different projects.

 STEPS:
 1. Create projects: Pylab
 2. Install Django: pip install Django == 4.0 [@terminal]